influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 ```

 In this configuration mode, you explicitly specify the field and tags you want
-to scrape out of your data.
+to scrape from your data.

-A configuration can contain muliple _xpath_ subsections for e.g. the file plugin
+A configuration can contain muliple _xpath_ subsections (for example, the file plugin
-to process the xml-string multiple times.
+to process the xml-string multiple times).
 Consult the [XPath syntax][xpath] and
 the [underlying library's functions][xpath lib] for details and help regarding
 XPath queries.
 Consider using an XPath tester such as [xpather.com][xpather] or
 [Code Beautify's XPath Tester][xpath tester] for help developing and debugging